How to import your pets in 8 steps (updated September 2018)

 In the letter, it’s critical that you state that the purpose of importing your dog is because your dog is your pet.
 (I think this is because they don’t want people to bring in restricted-listed dogs for the purpose of breeding them).

-Normally, you’d have to submit that letter to the Director of State Veterinary Services via their website, but at the time of publishing this article, their website has been down for several months.
+Normally, you’d have to submit that letter to the Director of State Veterinary Services via their website, but sometimes their website is down for several months at a time.
 So you may need your import agent submit this letter for you in person.
 (See section #4 for the names/contacts of import agents).

 Most airlines have a section of their websites dedicated to international pet travel.
 Be sure to check for certain key issues, such as: